 4. Jabulani Safari's Rescued Elephants

 This fabulous Relais & Chateaux accredited lodge just outside the Kruger National Park has a heart-warming conservation success story and certainly makes it onto our list for South African lodges that give back.
 It all started in 1997 when a 4-month-old elephant was rescued from a muddy silt dam – severely injured, dehydrated and abandoned by his herd.
 It took a full year to nurse him back to health and he was aptly named, Jabulani (meaning ‘to rejoice’ in the Zulu language).

 In 2002, Jabulani was joined by two rescued adults (who would have been killed for meat) and was immediately adopted by the matriarch, Tokwe.
 By 2018, the herd had grown to 15 elephants, all cared for by a team of devoted and passionate keepers.
-Guests at Camp Jabulani can interact with the elephants and learn about the values of responsible conservation.
+Guests at Jabulani Safari can interact with the elephants and learn about the values of responsible conservation.
 The camp runs fostering programmes in which anyone can donate towards caring for a specific elephant in the herd.

 5. Grootbos’s Siyakhula Organic Farm